michaelepley/jbds-via-html5/README.md

 leveraging the guacamole project to translate Xvnc events to HTML5.
 This same method can be used to run any XWindows application via a browser.
-My goal is to convert this to an OpenShift 3 instant application so developers could self-provision their IDE and then develop their apps, with both the IDE and the apps being hosted on OpenShift.
+My goal is to convert this to an OpenShift 3 instant application so developers can self-provision their IDE and then develop their apps, with both the IDE and the apps being hosted on OpenShift.